Relative Cubulation of Small Cancellation Free Products: Introduction

 \subsection{Structure of this paper:}

-The proof of Theorem~\ref{mainthm} for general $C'(\frac16)$--small cancellation free products is not substantially different from the proof for examples of the form $G = \rightQ{A * B}{\llangle w \rrangle}$.
+The proof of \Cref{mainthm} for general $C'(\frac16)$--small cancellation free products is not substantially different from the proof for examples of the form $G = \rightQ{A * B}{\llangle w \rrangle}$.
 For ease of notation we restrict ourselves to this special case and remark where additional work is necessary if it is not obvious.

-In Section~\ref{S: background}, we record some basic facts about relatively geometric actions and small cancellation free products.
-In particular, we describe a criterion, \Cref{t:Rel BW}, for relative cubulation of Einstein and Groves, the relationship between relative geometric actions and residual finiteness \Cref{T: fqcerf}, and the proofs of both \Cref{res finite} and \Cref{T: smcancl res finite} assuming the statement of \Cref{mainthm}.
-Our proof of \Cref{mainthm} relies on a blow-up construction for non-positively curved complexes of groups originating in work of Martin \cite{Martin:NPC_boundary} that Martin and Steenbock employed in the setting of $C'(\frac16)$--small cancellation free products in \cite{MartinSteenbock}.
+In \Cref{S: background}, we record some basic facts about relatively geometric actions and small cancellation free products.
+In particular, we describe a boundary criterion \Cref{t:Rel BW} for relative cubulation of Krishna MS and the authors, the relationship between relative geometric actions and residual finiteness \Cref{T: fqcerf}, and the proofs of both \Cref{res finite} and \Cref{T: smcancl res finite} assuming the statement of \Cref{mainthm}.

+Our proof of \Cref{mainthm} relies on a blow-up construction for non-positively curved complexes of groups originating in work of Martin \cite{Martin:NPC_boundary} that Martin and Steenbock also employed in the setting of $C'(\frac16)$--small cancellation free products in \cite{MartinSteenbock}.
 We review details of this construction in \Cref{S: MS complexes}.
-Specifically, we outline a developable complex of groups structure for $G$ in \Cref{S: complex}, relative hyperbolicity and acylindricity of the action in \Cref{S: relhyp,S: acylindricity}, and the blown-up complex $\EG$ in \Cref{SS:blowupConstruction}.
+Specifically, we recall a developable complex of groups structure for $G$ in \Cref{S: complex}, relative hyperbolicity and acylindricity of the action in \Cref{S: relhyp,S: acylindricity}, and the blown-up complex $\EG$ in \Cref{SS:blowupConstruction}.

 In \Cref{S: wall construction}, we introduce \textbf{hyperstructures} (see \Cref{D:hyperstructure}), and study properties of the hyperstructures on $\EG_{bal}$ and $X_{bal}$, which are subdivisions of $\EG$ and the development of the complex of groups from \Cref{S: MS complexes} respectively.
 In \cite{MartinSteenbock}, the hyperstructures of $\EG_{bal}$ and lifts of the hyperstructures of $X_{bal}$ to $\EG_{bal}$ were used (with different names) to construct a wallspace on $\EG_{bal}$ that yields a geometric action on a CAT(0) cube complex when the vertex groups are properly and cocompactly cubulated.

+Our approach diverges from \cite{MartinSteenbock} at this point.
+We develop a general framework for relatively cubulating a relatively hyperbolic group acting on a polygonal complex where each of the vertex stabilizers admits a relatively geometric cubulation.
+We anticipate this framework will also be useful in forthcoming work for relatively cubulating random quotients of free products.
+Since our blowup $\EG_{bal}$ is locally infinite, new techniques are needed to turn the hyperstructures into appropriate codimension--$1$ subgroups.